New to Sly Flourish? Start Here!

 For this reason, you likely want to have no fewer than one monster for the first four characters plus one additional monster for each character above four.
 Even an ancient red dragon is going to have trouble handling six high level characters and all of the things they can do in a round.

-The intent of these guidelines isn't to ensure that every encounter our characters face is balanced.
+The intent of these guidelines isn't to ensure that every encounter our characters face is "balanced".
 There should be many times our characters face small groups of easily defeated monsters and a few occasions where they might run into a foe they simply cannot defeat with straight-on combat.
-Instead, these guidelines are intended to give us a gauge to help us understand how any given battle might go.
+Instead, these guidelines are intended to help us understand if a battle might be unexpectedly deadly.
 If we're way above the baseline, we know things are going to be rough and can help our players see that.
 If we're going way below, we know it will probably be an easy fight.
 Varying difficulty is a good way to ensure the story and the game feel fresh.

 Again, these are loose guidelines meant to give us a starting point.
-As DMs, we are free to tweak these guidelines depending on our goals and the actual results we see at the table.
+As DMs, we are free to tweak these guidelines or throw them out depending on our goals and the actual results we see at the table.

-We built these encounter building guidelines to make your life easier when putting together a battle.
-Keep these numbers in your head: For monsters with a challenge rating of 1/4 the character's level, use two monsters per character.
-For monsters with a challenge rating of 1/3 the character's level, use one monster per character.
-For monsters with a challenge rating of 3/4 the character's level, use one monster per two characters.
-For monsters with a challenge rating equal to or above the character's level, use one monster per four characters.
-With that in your head you can quickly build a roughly balanced encounter for a challenging fight.
-Tweak to suit these guidelines to match the skills of your players and the power of your characters and focus your attention on the grand story of the game you share together.
+I wrote these encounter building guidelines to make your life easier when putting together a battle.
+Keep the numbers above in your head so you can quickly build a roughly balanced encounter for a challenging fight.
+Tweak these guidelines to suityour game and match the skills of your players and the power of your characters.
+Focus your attention on the grand story of the game you share together.